 During his teachings about the tribes of Pemonia, Master Arasemis said the Noric tribe, who were isolated from their continental Gallerlander cousins, had sparsely populated the island due to constant battles with the Raffen tribe.
 As a result, the Brintilian colonists soon far outnumbered the Norics.
 Those who resisted colonization were driven to the southern portion of the island or into the mountains.

-This is The Strength in Seafire, a painting that you like very much.
+This is a painting that you like very much.
 Master Arasemis has taught you and the other students how to make seafire down in the laboratory.
 It is a thick, sticky, gray-yellow liquid that is extremely caustic.
 It ignites upon contact with water and is impossible to put out, owing to the properties of its main ingredient: quicklime.
 In addition to the quicklime (30%), you learned how to add napthar (30%), saltpeter (20%), and pine resin (20%), just as the ancient Raffen alchemists had done, without harming yourself.